DavidAyresAsos/Team-Boooooom/evaluation_of_requirements.md

 **[NFR1]** The new system must seamlessly incorporate into Farmacy Foods.

+*Design Approach:* Utilise assets that Farmacy Foods already has established, making them cross cutting technologies.
+Design with the assumption that changes to Farmacy Foods should be at a minimum and heavy lifting will sit within Farmacy Family.
+UX should have the same look and feel to the point where customers should be able to seamlessly transverse the applications without noticing they've moved between Farmacy Family and Farmacy Friends.

 **[NFR2]** Improved use of analytics driven through the new integration of Farmacy Family will help gather new investors and prove better dietary outcomes in member communities.

+*Design Approach:* This forms a concrete reporting requirement.
+We need to be able to evidence key metrics and undertsand the baseline data Farmacy Family will need to report on this.